 Mr. Ba Shengji, is currently a Supervisor of the Issuer and the chairman of the labour union of CEA Holding.
 Mr. Ba joined the civil aviation industry in 1978.
 He served as the section manager and deputy head of the finance department.
 He was the chief officer of the auditing office of the Issuer from March 1997 to October 1997, chief officer of the auditing office of CEA Holding from October 1997 to July 2000, head of the audit department of CEA Holding from July 2000 to January 2003, chief officer of disciplinary committee office, head of supervision department and head of audit department of CEA Holding from January 2003 to May 2003.
 He served as the deputy head of party disciplinary inspection group, chief officer of disciplinary committee office, head of supervision department and head of the audit department of CEA Holding from May 2003 to November 2006.
-He was the secretary of the disciplinary committee of the Issuer from November 2006 to November 2009 and the secretary of the disciplinary committee and chairman of the labour union of the Issuer from November 2009 to November 2011.
-He served as the deputy secretary of the party committee and secretary of the disciplinary committee of the Issuer from November 2013, he has been a supervisor of the Issuer.
-He has served as the chairman of the labour union of CEA Holding since August 2013.
+He was the secretary of the disciplinary committee and chairman of the labour union of the Issuer from November 2009 and the secretary of the disciplinary committee and chairman of the labour union of the Issuer from November 2009 to November 2011.
+He served as the deputy secretary of the party committee and secretary of the disciplinary committee and chairman of the party committee and secretary of the disciplinary committee and chairman of CEA Holding since August 2013.
 Mr. Ba graduated from Shanghai Television University.